syntax/SaaS-discord-monetization-bot/README.md

 # SaaS-discord-monetization-bot

-> Please be aware this has not been recently tested, please open an Issue if any problems occur and I will do my best to assist!
+> Please be aware this has not been recently tested; open an Issue if any problems occur and I will do my best to assist!

 Simple discord bot that allows you to monetization usage of your discord server following a SaaS business model.
 Features a shopify integration for safe payment processing and the associated analytics.